Tuesday, October 12, 2010

 General Lee's last days

-October 12, 2010, marks the 140th anniversary of Robert E. Lee's death.
+October 12, marks the anniversary of Robert E. Lee's death.
+Here is the story.

 Robert E. Lee after the War